gitvitorbin/qa-engineer-assignment/tests/README-test.md

 ```
 npx cypress run --spec cypress/integration/specs/regression.spec.js
 ```
-Run the command below to run all tests in headless mode:
+Run the command below to run all tests in headless mode (this command will make regression test run and, after, regression):
 ```
-npx cypress run
+npx cypress run --spec cypress/integration/specs/*.spec.js
 ```

 Now, if you want to choose which tests you want to run through the Cypress graphical interface, run the following command: